• Skip to primary navigation

 Related: Aperol Soda Recipe

-You may have bought that bright orange bottle of Aperol just to make an Aperol Spritz, but there really are so many other Aperol cocktails you can make!
+You may have bought that bright orange bottle of Aperol just to make an Aperol Spritz, but there really are so many other simple Aperol cocktails you can make!

 Ingredients